Flags of British India: Flag of the Viceroy and Governor-General

 From around 1885, the viceroy of India was allowed to fly a Union Flag augmented in the centre with the 'Star of India' surmounted by a Crown.
 It was often used to represent India, acting as an "unofficial national flag", in international events etc. This flag was not the Viceroy's personal flag; it was also used by governors, lieutenant governors, chief commissioners and other British officers in India.
 When at sea, only the viceroy flew the flag from the mainmast, while other officials flew it from the foremast.

 As Independent Dominions

 The Star of India series of flags were discontinued from 1947, when the newly independent Dominions of India and Pakistan were established by the Indian Independence Act 1947.
 The newly formed offices of the governor-generals of India and Pakistan used a dark blue flag bearing the royal crest (a lion standing on the Tudor Crown), beneath which were the words 'INDIA' and 'PAKISTAN' in gold majuscules respectively.

 These flags were ultimately discontinued when India and Pakistan when they abolished their Dominion status after becoming constitutional republics in 1950 and 1956 respectively.

-Flag of British Indian Army
+Flags of the British Indian Army

-The British Indian Army used red field emblazoned with Star of India crossed by two swords and beneath the Tudor Crown as ensign and a blue ensign with the Union Flag defaced at the canton, and the Star of India crossed by two swords displayed in the fly as war flag.
+The Royal Indian Army Service Corps used a Blue Ensign design with the Star of India emblem in the fly; the design was added to the 1930 edition of the Admiralty Flag Book on 20 February 1945, as plate 22c.